 Pierre o'Reilly composer

 Pierre O’Reilly’s path to a career in music has been far from straightforward.
 Having served as 3rd and 2nd Navigating Officer in the Merchant Navy for over 4 years, he decided to pursue his passion of music.
 A graduate of the Royal College of Music and CIT Cork School of Music, Pierre is a London-based composer and producer.
 In 2013, he was the recipient of The Worshipful Company of Musicians’ Silver Medal.

-An Irishman with french blood, his career to date has seen him collaborate with Academy Award nominated director, Nicky Phelan and BAFTA nominated director, Eamonn O’Neill.
+An Irishman with french blood, his career to date has seen him collaborate with award-winning London studio MOTH, New York based HORNET, Academy Award® nominated director Nicky Phelan and BAFTA nominated director Eamonn O’Neill.

 He has received commissions from soloists such as multi-Classic BRIT award winner and Gramaphone Artist of Year 2013, Alison Balsom, to compose a new work for Trumpet and loop pedal.
 It received its premiere at the 2015 Bristol Proms.